dmonllao/vim-IDE/README.md

 ============
 * Only tested with Vim 7.3 and higher
 * vim-gtk package or vim compiled with clipboard support for system clipboard copy & paste
+* vim-gtk package + cscope for functions/classes uses list (jump to definitions is managed by ctags)

 Install
 =======